joost12345/pq_bms_bluetooth/README.md

-# pq_bms_bluetooth
+# PowerQueen LiFePO4 BMS Bluetooth
 Python library for PowerQueen LiFePO4 batteries with BMS Bluetooth connection.

+> [!NOTE]
-The code does not make any changes or change any settings in BMS of battery.
+> The code does not make any changes or change any settings in BMS of battery.
 Only reading information.

+> [!WARNING]
+> **This is unofficial PowerQueen library.
+Use at your own risc.**

 ## Installation